Cambridge Assessment International Education (Cambridge International)

 AS level:

-To estimate your rank score, you can use our Rank Score Calculator.
-To access the Rank Score Calculator, please go to Calculating your estimated rank score.
+To get an estimate your rank score, you can use our Rank Score Calculator.

 These are the undergraduate programme admission requirements for school leavers who have achieved University Entrance.
-Additional requirements apply where noted against specific programmes.
-To know about any additional requirements, please visit Find a study option.
+Additional requirements may apply and alternative pathways may be available where noted against specific programmes.

 If you achieve the University Entrance standard, but your rank score is not high enough to guarantee selection, your application will be considered, provided places remain available.